April 18, 2019

 I have devoted my practice to the use of Neurostar’s figure 8-coil technology because it does not carry the substantial extra risk of seizure.
 Although there’s never been a study that directly compares deep TMS with repetitive TMS, I’ve gathered pertinent information from reviewing dozens of research studies, attended meetings, and worked with researchers for numerous years to figure out the best treatment for my patients

 If you’re interested in learning more about treating depression using repetitive TMS with the NeuroStar device, contact our office about TMS in NYC today.
+You can also learn more about TMS therapy costs.

 1. O’Reardon JP, Solvason HB, Janicak PG, Sampson S, Isenberg KE, Nahas Z, McDonald WM, Avery D, Fitzgerald PB, Loo C, Demitrack MA, George MS, and Sackeim HA.
 Efficacy and safety of transcranial magnetic stimulation in the acute treatment of major depression: A multisite randomized controlled trial.
 Biological Psychiatry.
 December 2007; 62(11): 1208-1216.
 Click Here.
 Accessed April 11, 2019.